-If you're looking to cut costs even further, Zoom's 5345 cable modem ($45) is a solid alternative, if your internet provider supports it.
+If you're looking to keep costs down, Zoom's 5345 cable modem ($45) is a solid alternative, if your internet provider supports it.
 Zoom's model costs less than the SB6141 and also offers a two-year warranty.

 Why Buy Your Own Cable Modem

 Here's what you'd pay over the course of five years if you rented a cable modem from your ISP instead of buying a $70 cable modem.
-(That had been the going price for the Surfboard SB6141, but as of this writing you can get it for $50, meaning you'll recoup your expense even faster if you stop renting hardware from your ISP.)
+(That had been the going price for the Surfboard SB6141, but as of this writing you can get it for $50, meaning you'll recoup your costs even faster if you stop renting hardware from your ISP.)